Can I bring my animals in for a checkup?

 I just adopted a pet and what is the first thing I should do?

 The first thing we recommend is for you to use your voucher for a free medical exam and schedule an appointment with your veterinarian.
-Shelter pets do get a physical exam at the time of surgery to make sure they are healthy enough for anesthesia, however if the animal is already altered when they arrive at VCAS and they do not appear sick or injured, they likely won’t have a physical exam.
+Shelter pets do get a physical exam at the time of surgery to make sure they are healthy enough for anesthesia, however if the animal is already altered when they arrive at VCAS, and if they do not appear sick or injured, they may not have had a physical exam.
 Your veterinarian will be able to perform that service for you, examining all organ systems within the body to see if there is any cause for concern.

 There are also a number of viruses and bacterial organisms in the shelter environment that may lead to an upper respiratory infection (URI).
 Although we all strive to make our animals as comfortable as possible in a safe and healthy environment, the shelter can be stressful.
 Stress is known to compromise the immune system which could lead an infection in a normally healthy animal.
 Your newly adopted pet may not have shown symptoms of illness here at the shelter, but they may start to show signs of sneezing or nasal discharge while at home.
 While sometimes this condition may be self-limiting, it is always the best practice to take your new pet to your own veterinarian for advice.